willfixlater/resume/resources/markup/en/professional_experience.md

 ## Professional Experience

+**Senior Software Engineer** [September, 2022 - Present]
+*Kinde*
+* Helping to build a platform that will be the future of SaaS product development, covering features including authentication, user management, feature flags, billing & analytics.
+* Works with Golang, PL/pgSQL, AWS and a language developed in-house to render HTML in PostgreSQL.

+**Senior Software Engineer** [October, 2021 - September, 2022]
+*Qantas Loyalty*
+* Worked with Clojure, Elasticsearch, AWS & many other technologies to maintain and enhance the system of micro-services that powers Qantas Hotels & Holidays' search and inventory systems.
+* Contributed to the technical design of new features and mentored other members of the team.
+* Provided support to the production environment of deployed systems.

-**Senior Software Engineer** [April, 2021 - Present]
+**Senior Software Engineer** [April, 2021 - October 2021]
 *Domain Group*
-* Provides advice, analysis and delivery as Domain transitions one of its acquisitions into its broader suite of Agent Solutions products.
+* Provided advice, analysis and delivery as Domain transitions one of its acquisitions into its broader suite of Agent Solutions products.
+* Worked with TypeScript, React, MongoDB & AWS CDK to enhance and maintain Homepass, a product that makes managing an open house inspection simple by giving agents all the tools they need on their devices.
+* Contributed to the technical design of new features and mentored other members of the team.
+* Provided support to the production environment of deployed systems.

+***

 **Senior Software Engineer** [June, 2018 - April 2021]
 *Argenti Cloud*